Va Varalam Va

-Va Varalam Va is a 2023 Indian Tamil-language comedy drama film written and directed by Suresh Babu R. and L. G. Ravichandhar.
+Va Varalam Va is a 2023 Indian Tamil-language comedy drama film directed by Suresh Babu R. and L. G. Ravichandhar.
 The film stars Balaji Murugadoss and Mahana Sanjeevi in the lead roles, with Redin Kingsley in a supporting role.
 The film was produced by Suresh Babu under the banner of SGS Creative Media, and had a theatrical release on 1 December 2023.
 The film's title is based on a song from Bairavaa (2017).

 Production

 L. G. Ravichandar pitched the film's story to a number of actors including Raghava Lawrence and Santhanam but no actor showed interest before producer Suresh Babu chose to make the film.
 The film was announced to the media in October 2023, and promoted as the acting debut of Balaji Murugadoss, who had earlier competed in the Tamil reality television show Bigg Boss.
 Previously, Balaji had signed on to appear for a number of projects including Tyson, Siruthai Siva and Fire, which later became stalled.